On the Wasserstein median of probability measures: Examples

-We summarize the results in Figure \ref{fig:univariate_performance}.
-Regardless of the sample size, one can observe a universal pattern that discrepancy between the barycenter and the signal distribution is magnified as the degree of contamination increases.
-In contrast, the added contamination does not seem to much affect the Wasserstein median.
-This pattern can be also verified as shown in Figure \ref{fig:univariate_visualization} where the estimated barycenter and median empirical distributions are visualized across different levels of contamination.
-When $k$ is small, two estimates are not much deviated from the cumulative distribution function of the signal as shown in Figure \ref{fig:univariate_pdf_cdf}.
-However, as $k$ gets larger, the barycenter shows a large magnitude of deviation while the estimated median remains sufficiently close to the cumulative distribution function of the signal.
-This implies that the Wasserstein median is a robust measure of central tendency in the presence of contamination.
-This is indeed an expected behavior in the sense that the 2-Wasserstein geometry for cumulative distribution functions in $\mathbb{R}$ is equivalent to the Hilbertian structure of their quantile functions.
+Comparative advantage of the Wasserstein median as a robust centroid is also verified in Figure \ref{fig:univariate_visualization}, where the estimated barycenter and median empirical distributions are visualized across different levels of contamination.
+When $k$ is small, the two estimates do not much deviate from the cumulative distribution function of the signal as shown in Figure \ref{fig:univariate_pdf_cdf}.
+As $k$ gets larger, however, the attained barycenter shows a large magnitude of deviation while the estimated median remains sufficiently close to the cumulative distribution function of the signal.
+This re-assures the robustness property of the Wasserstein median against the barycenter in the presence of contamination.